lesleyash/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The number of campaigns which has a goal mount higher than $25k is very small compared to other groups.
+The number of campaigns which has a goal amount higher than $25k is very small compared to other groups.

 ## Results